 When you make a claim against the person who abused you directly, or against an organisation, the time limit is generally three years.
 However, there are exceptions that can apply to this; please get in touch with our advisors for more information on whether you’re within the time limit to make a claim.

-Criminal Injuries Compensation Authority (CICA)
+The Role Of The Criminal Injuries Compensation Authority (CICA)

 Another pathway to historical abuse compensation can be through the government-sponsored executive agency Criminal Injuries Compensation Authority (CICA) You can claim through the CICA even if the person responsible for the crime has never been charged or even identified.